-The main electrolytes in the body are sodium, chloride, potassium, bicarbonate, calcium and magnesium.
+The main electrolytes in the body are sodium, chloride, potassium, bicarbonate, calcium, and magnesium.
 These are the six essential elements and, when dissolved in water they separate into positive and negative ions.

 5. Chloride: Chloride ions regulate osmotic pressure and water content within the body.
-It also enables secretion of stomach acid.
+It also enables the secretion of stomach acid.

-6. Bicarbonate: Bicarbonate ions help to regulate the body’s acid base balance being a part of the buffer system.
+6. Bicarbonate: Bicarbonate ions help to regulate the body’s acid-base balance being a part of the buffer system.

 1. Sodium and chloride:

 Sodium chloride helps to balance Vata dosha and also can imbalance Pitta and Kapha Dosha; which causes premature wrinkles, skin problems, and weakness.
 Excessive consumption of salt leads to serious health problems as it directly impacts the energy level of the body.
-Table salt is made up of fire and water elements and thus, regulates moisture content of the body.
+Table salt is made up of fire and water elements and thus, regulates the moisture content of the body.
 It also regulates blood pressure.
-Ayurveda mentions that over intake of a substance or ati of an ingredient causes imbalance in the body.
-And proper intake of substances promotes healthy and positive emotions which are associated with happiness, calmness, cheerfulness, love and satisfactory feelings of the individual.
+Ayurveda mentions that over intake of a substance or ati of an ingredient causes an imbalance in the body.
+And proper intake of substances promotes healthy and positive emotions which are associated with happiness, calmness, cheerfulness, love, and satisfactory feelings of individual.

-Chronic deficiency of potassium leads to muscle weakness, insomnia, regular heart beats, fatigue, bone fragility, and loss of gastrointestinal tone.
+Chronic deficiency of potassium leads to muscle weakness, insomnia, regular heartbeats, fatigue, bone fragility, and loss of gastrointestinal tone.
 While balanced potassium leads to harmony within the body.

 Higher levels of magnesium cause kidney damage, and impairment of the central nervous system – leading to paralysis.
 It may also lead to diarrhea, nausea, vomiting, and abdominal cramps.
 The lower level of magnesium cause muscle cramps, dizziness, weakness in the body, anxiety, migraines, chest pain, potassium deficiency, etc. According to Ayurveda, the food sources which are rich in Magnesium are bananas, almonds, black beans, soya milk, avocado, cereals, yogurt, carrot, whole grains, brown rice, milk, etc.

 Deficiency in calcium may lead to rickets in children, osteoporosis, structural abnormalities in bone, irritability of nerve spasms, and hypertension.
 High levels of calcium are needed to calcify the bones and soft tissues of the kidney.

-Bicarbonate is a form of carbon dioxide which is needed in our blood.
+Bicarbonate is a form of carbon dioxide that is needed in our blood.
 It forms a buffering system in the body by maintaining acid-base homeostasis.
-The low levels of Bicarbonate can be a sign of metabolic acidosis which is alkali in nature and can balance acid.
+The low levels of Bicarbonate can be a sign of metabolic acidosis which is alkali in nature and can balance the acid.
 Thus to keep kidneys healthy it’s necessary to maintain bicarbonate levels.
 Low levels of bicarbonate mainly cause kidney diseases.
-It also interferes in the body’s ability to maintain normal functions of the endocrine system.
+It also interferes with the body’s ability to maintain normal functions of the endocrine system.